zjunlp/DeepKE/README_TAG.md

 #### Create a Project

-- Create a Project。Click `Create` in the upper left corner to jump to the following interface.
+- Create a Project.
+Click `Create` in the upper left corner to jump to the following interface.

-  - Select the Sequence Labeling task 。
+  - Select the Sequence Labeling task.
   - Fill in the necessary information, such as Project name and Description.
   - Check configurable attributes such as Allow overlapping entity and Use relation labeling **as required**.